-Following a 12-year career at IBM, Cook in 1994 became chief operating officer of the Reseller Division at Intelligent Electronics.
-After three years he joined the Compaq Computer Corporation as vice president of corporate materials, charged with procuring and managing product inventory.
+Following a 12-year career at IBM, Cook in 1994 became the chief operating officer of the Reseller Division at Intelligent Electronics.
+After three years, he joined the Compaq Computer Corporation as vice president of corporate materials, charged with procuring and managing product inventory.
 His time there was short-lived, however: After a six-month stint at Compaq, Cook left for a position at Apple.

 Career at Apple